patelmayank/task-huddle/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+CRITICAL SECURITY FINDINGS
+1. MAJOR PII EXPOSURE - Profiles Table
+Severity: HIGH 🚨

+Your profiles table has a severe security vulnerability where ALL user email addresses and profile information are publicly visible.
+The current RLS policy is:

+"Users can view all profiles" FOR SELECT USING (true) This means any authenticated user can access all user emails and personal information from the entire platform - a massive privacy violation and potential GDPR compliance issue.

+2. Weak Authentication Configuration
+Severity: MEDIUM ⚠️

+The Supabase linter identified:

+OTP expiry exceeds recommended threshold - Authentication tokens stay valid too long Leaked password protection is disabled - No protection against compromised passwords

+3. Missing Input Validation on Team Invitations
+Severity: MEDIUM ⚠️

+The team invitation system lacks proper validation:

+No email format validation before database insertion No sanitization of invitation messages
+No rate limiting on invitation sending
+4. Edge Function Email Security
+Severity: LOW-MEDIUM ⚠️

+The team invitation edge function constructs HTML emails with user input without proper sanitization, though the risk is limited since it's sent via Supabase's email service.